drduh/YubiKey-Guide/README.md

 ## Signing

-Select and move the signature key.
-You will be prompted for the key passphrase and Admin PIN.
+You will be prompted for the master key passphrase and Admin PIN.

+Select and transfer the signature key.

 ```console
 gpg> key 1